mehtayukta/GreenAISmartMeters/README.md

 # Installation step for the project:

-Navigate to Frontend directory from the terminal
+## Navigate to Frontend directory from the terminal
+The project assumes that nodejs is already installed.
+- Step 1: Open the terminal in the VSCode type the following commands to install the node modules:

-- Step 1: npm install / npm install --force
+   - npm install / npm install --force
-- Step 2: npm start
+- Step 2: npm start ( If you get any error of missing modules the modules can be installed by npm install module_name)

 ## In the second step open the terminal and navigate to Backend Folder:
 - Step 3: npm start

 ## In the third terminal start the flask application:
+- Step 4 : Setup the flask enviroment by following commands:
+   - Create the api folder in source directory
-- Step 4: cd FrontEnd/src/api
+   - cd Frontend/scr/api
+   - python -m venv venv
+   - for mac : source venv/bin/activate
+   - pip install Flask ( and other required modules like pandas, numpy, etc.)

 - Step 5: flask run ( Note you might need to install python libraries if not already installed)

+## Setup MongoDB Compass:
+ Install MongoDB Compass and put the connection link of UI

 # GreenAISmartMeters
 Smart Meters for Green AI